Thermal runaway is a chain reaction that results from too much heat building up inside of a battery pack.

 As battery pack designers continue to push lithium-ion battery limits by increasing energy density and capacity, thermal management systems must continue to evolve to safely mitigate and protect against increased heat before it builds up to cause thermal runaway.

-What is Thermal Runaway and Why is it Important?
+Thermal Runaway and Why is it Important?

 Heat is produced through a chemical reaction during rechargeable battery charge and discharge cycles.
 This heat is a necessary by-product for a battery to operate, but if left unchecked or the battery was poorly designed, it can quickly build up in the enclosed space of a battery cell or pack.
 When heat builds up more quickly than it dissipates, it causes a chain reaction called thermal runaway in li-ion batteries.
 As the heat increases, the battery releases more heat through an exothermic reaction, which in turn drives the temperature higher and higher.